TaoCao-data/unlabeled-deep-learning/MixMatch/README.md

 # MixMatch
-This is a re-implementation of [MixMatch: A Holistic Approach to Semi-Supervised Learning](https://arxiv.org/abs/1905.02249) for class project in CS7643 Deep Learning.
+This is a re-implementation of [MixMatch: A Holistic Approach to Semi-Supervised Learning](https://arxiv.org/abs/1905.02249).
 We referenced to the official Tensorflow implementation (https://github.com/google-research/mixmatch), an unofficial PyTorch implementation (https://github.com/YU1ut/MixMatch-pytorch) for the re-implementation of MixMatch.
 For the experiments with ResNet-32 and Pseudo Label, we referenced to (https://github.com/akamaster/pytorch_resnet_cifar10) and (https://github.com/perrying/realistic-ssl-evaluation-pytorch).

-Our project is based on CIFAR-10 data.
+Our project is based on CIFAR-10 dataset.

 ## Requirements
 - Python